 Prepared on the specific demand from fresh frozen plasma.

-- Myaesthenia Graviso Goodpastures syndrome Acute Gullian-Barre syndrome Waldenstorm's macroglobinaemiao Inflammatory / Idiopathic Neuropathy.
+Myasthenia Gravis Goodpastures syndrome Acute Gullian-Barre syndrome Waldenstorm's macroglobulinemia Inflammatory / Idiopathic Neuropathy.

-- Plasma Exchange have been done in cases of Myaesthenia Gravis and Inflammatory & Idiopathic neuropathies.
+Plasma Exchange has been done in cases of Myasthenia Gravis and Inflammatory & Idiopathic neuropathies.

-- Multiple Myelomao Leukemia in remissiono Lymphomaso Cancers Peripheral Stem Cells harvesting for autologous transplantation have been done in cases of multiple myeloma.
+Multiple Myeloma Leukemia in Remission Lymphomaso Cancers Peripheral Stem Cell harvesting for autologous transplantation has been done in cases of multiple myeloma.

-Fully Automated Immuno-Hematological Analyzer IH-1000 for doing ABO cell and serum & Rh(D) grouping, antibodies screening and identification, cross-matching and other blood serology tests.
-It can processes 160 samples at a time and can randomly access fresh blood samples for processing in between.
-100% of blood collected is processed into leukocytes reduced/ depleted blood components since last 2 years.
-It eliminates allergic and febrile non hemolytic transfusion reaction.
+Fully Automated Immuno-Hematological Analyzer IH-1000 for doing ABO cell and serum & Rh(D) grouping, antibodies screening, and identification, cross-matching, and other blood serology tests.
+It can process 160 samples at a time and can randomly access fresh blood samples for processing in between.
+100% of the blood collected is processed into leukocytes reduced/ depleted blood components in the last 2 years.
+It eliminates allergic and febrile nonhemolytic transfusion reactions.